TheOliveOli38/SMBR-macOS-Public/README.md

 1. Go to the 'Releases' page
 2. Look for the latest version
 3. Download the .dmg file
-4. Mount it and drag the application into the 'Applictions' folder
+4. Mount it and drag the application into the 'Applications' folder

 ## How to run
 ### macOS 12 Monterey and older